Project: Chime

 Sensor Triggered Windchime Communication

-Problem: People who are separated by distance struggle to find meaningful ways to come together.
+People who are separated by distance struggle to find meaningful ways to come together.
 I wanted to create an intimate, fun communication experience for people to connect.
 The goal of this project is to promote positive interactions and togetherness while reducing screen time.

-Inspiration: Chime was completed as a final for a Designing Networked Objects class, part of my master’s program at USC.
+Chime was completed as a final project for a Designing Networked Objects class, part of my master’s program at USC.
 I wanted to learn about sensor technology and physical computing while exploring imaginative ways to connect without screens.

 The inspiration came after attending a Bay Area Maker Faire where I saw a project using capacitive touch to change light colors.
 I love the magic of sensor technology and this sparked my interest in using physical response to human touch.

-Iteration: I was looking for a unique way for people to connect across distance in a soft, gentle way, something more ambient than typical digital messages.
+I was looking for a unique way for people to connect across distance in a soft, gentle way, something more ambient than typical digital messages.

 Initial ideas focused on biofeedback and interactive lights.